GoTolstoy/tolstoy-toly-kb/topics/tolstoy-project/How-to-display-display/watch-my-carousel-videos-in-full-screen.md

-## How to display display/watch my carousel videos in full screen
+## How to Watch Carousel Videos in Full Screen

-Go to the design tab and look for the feature 'View feed in fullscreen' turn on the toggle and it should provide you a better viewing experience.

-Note: This is not applicable for Spotlight carousel.
-Only for default.
+To enable full screen viewing for carousel videos, navigate to the design tab and activate the 'View feed in fullscreen' feature.
+This setting is applicable only for default carousels and not for spotlight carousels, which do not support full screen mode.